aweinstock314/sheedb_weinsa_crypto2015_project/README.md

 * Nonce (byte array)
 * Currency in cents (uint64)

-Messages are also preceeded by a synchronization sequence
+Messages are also preceded by a synchronization sequence

 # Protocol Outline
 1. Client creates a nonce request payload